w3f/Grants-Program/applications/wasm-opt-for-rust.md

   - `x86_64-pc-windows-msvc`
   - `x86_64-unknown-linux-gnu`
 - Pull requests adding optional support for the `wasm-opt` crate to
-  - `cargo-contract`, the Ink build tool
+  - `cargo-contract`, the ink! build tool
 - One blog post about the tool and its development, at https://brson.github.io